zapier/zapier-platform-cli/README-source.md

 # Zapier Platform CLI

-> Warning - this is currently beta software!
-Join our beta Slack channel https://zapier-platform-slack.herokuapp.com.

 Zapier is a platform for creating integrations and workflows.
 This CLI is your gateway to creating custom applications on the Zapier platform.

 [These docs are available here](http://zapier.github.io/zapier-platform-cli/) and the [CLI docs are available here](http://zapier.github.io/zapier-platform-cli/cli.html).